pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 Installation
 =============
 Installation generally encompasses downloading and generating PyMuPDF and MuPDF from sources.
 This process consists of three steps described below under :ref:`InstallSource`.

-**However**, if your operating system is MS Windows, you can perform a binary setup, detailed out under :ref:`InstallBinary`.
-This process is **much faster** and requires the download of only one 3 MB file (either ``.zip`` or ``.whl``) - no compiler, no Visual Studio, no download of MuPDF, even no download of PyMuPDF.
+**However**, for popular configurations, binary setups via wheels are available, detailed out under :ref:`InstallBinary`.
+This process is **much faster**, less error-prone and requires the download of only one 3 MB file (either ``.zip`` or ``.whl``) - no compiler, no Visual Studio, no download of MuPDF, even no download of PyMuPDF.

 .. _InstallSource: